goldenm-software/layrz_ble/README.md

 # layrz_ble

-Managed by Golden M.
+A simple way to interact with BLE devices in Flutter.

 ## Motivation
-This plugin is a universal wrapper for BLE devices, which allows you to scan, connect, and interact with BLE devices in a simple and easy way.
 Our goal is to provide a simple and easy-to-use library for Flutter developers to interact with BLE devices, and support as many platforms as possible.

 ## Usage